Snow Leopard Expedition in Mongolia

 Highlights

-• Snow Leopard tracking in the Altai Mountains
+• Snow leopard tracking and photography in the Altai Mountains

 Tour Itinerary